Yellow petals

 Above and below the surface

-In embrace the petals stand
+In embrace the petals stand tall

 Shimmering